komoot/opscommander/README.md

 where for example Jenkins can run it to perform deployment tasks.
 We like OpsWorks a lot for user management, monitoring, Chef integration and so on, but using the AWS console to perform these tasks quickly becomes repetitive.

+Blue-green deployments are also not possible out-of-the-box in OpsWorks.
+If your stack uses ELBs, Opscommander offers a solution to that problem using a strategy that includes creating a new stack in parallel and switching the ELBs from their attachment points in the old stack to the new stack without downtime.
+See the `bluegreen` command.

 ## Installing and running Opscommander

 ### Dependencies